obszczymucha/obs-shaderfilter/README.md

 * *spotlight.shader*&mdash;Creates a stationary or animated spotlight effect with color options, speed of animation and glitch
-* *shine.shader*&mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment video explanation of usage [Twitch.tv/videos/396724980](https://www.twitch.tv/videos/396724980)
+* *shine.shader*&mdash;Add shine / glow to any element, use the transition luma wipes (obs-studio\plugins\obs-transitions\data\luma_wipes *SOME NEW WIPES INCLUDED IN THIS RELEASE ZIP*) or create your own, also includes a glitch (using rand_f), hide/reveal, reverse and ease, start adjustment and stop adjustment
 * *vignetting.shader*&mdash;A shader that reduces opacity further from the center of the image. inner radius is the start and outer radius is the end. suggested default settings is opacity 0.5, innerRadius = 0.5, outerRadius = 1.2
 * *zoom_blur.shader*&mdash;A shader that creates a zoom with blur effect based on a number of samples and magnitude of each sample.
 It also includes an animation with or without easing and a glitch option.
 Set speed to zero to not use animation.
 Suggested values are 15 samples and 30-50 magnitude.
 * *other*&mdash; We have far too many shaders to list.
-Please check [Examples folder](https://github.com/Oncorporation/obs-shaderfilter/tree/master/data/examples) or find me on discord, as I have many additional filters for fixing input problems.
+Please check [Examples folder](https://github.com/exeldro/obs-shaderfilter/tree/master/data/examples) or find me on discord, as I have many additional filters for fixing input problems.

 ## Building